Water: Ore Mining

 These activities are included within North American Industrial Classification System (NAICS) code 2122, metal ore mining.
 (Note: the NAICS group listing is provided as a guide and does not define the coverage of the Ore Mining regulations.
 For precise definitions of coverage, see the applicability sections in 40 CFR Part 440.)

 Note: Smelting (heating the ore mixtures to separate liquid metal and impurities) is covered in the Iron and Steel Manufacturing Category (40 CFR Part 420, Subpart C) and the Nonferrous Metals Manufacturing Category (40 CFR Part 421).

-The Mineral Mining and Processing effluent guidelines apply to facilities in 12 subcategories:
+The Ore Mining and Dressing effluent guidelines apply to facilities in 12 subcategories:

 Additionally, Subpart L contains general provisions and definitions for the category.

 Added Subpart M (BPT, BAT and NSPS).

 - Final Rule: 53 FR 18764, 5/24/1988 (PDF) (27 pp, 3MB)

 - Development Document (PDF) (289 pp, 14MB) (EPA 440/1-88/061, May 1988)